Pyar Hi Pyar

 Pyar Hi Pyar ("Love, only love") is a 1969 Bollywood film produced by Rajaram and Satish Wagle, and directed by Bhappi Sonie.
 The film stars Dharmendra, Vyjayanthimala, Pran, Helen, Madan Puri and Mehmood.
-This was the only movie of Dharmendra and Vyjayanthimala together.
+It is the first Hindi film to feature a song performed entirely in an escalator.

 Plot

 Vijay finds employment as a police inspector, much to his father Kailashnath's displeasure.
 Vijay's first assignment is to locate a beautiful young woman's missing father.
 Vijay falls head-over-heels in love with the young woman (Kavita).
 Vijay sets about to find her father.
 In the meantime another young man convinces Kailashnath that he is his real son and that Vijay is not who he claims to be.